Child and Youth Mental Health Research Group - Current projects

 Perinatal and infant mental health

-Dr A De Young (QCPIMH)
+Primary investigator: Dr Alexandra De Young (CHQ/UQ)

 Developing Educator Capacity to Support Young Children’s Approaches to Processing the Emotional Impacts of Environmental Disasters